Chart Color Schemes

 Infrastructure

-Hamilton Hill has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Hamilton Hill has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that are expected to impact the area.
-Notable projects include Shoreline North Coogee, OneOneFive Hamilton Hill, Stock Road Pedestrian Bridge, and Hamilton Hill Revitalisation Strategy.
-The following list details those projects most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Notable ones include Shoreline North Coogee, OneOneFive Hamilton Hill, Stock Road Pedestrian Bridge, and Hamilton Hill Revitalisation Strategy.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.